-- · Maintaining the value of the fund after inflation; and - Providing for economic, business and civic development projects that will enhance the city or region.
+- · Maintaining the value of the fund after inflation; and - Providing for economic development and civic and community projects that will enhance the city or region.

 To maintain accountability for the fund the Council has agreed that the structure of the fund as outlined above will be recorded in the Funding Policy at each review and reported on separately in the Financial Plan and Annual report of the Council each year.